google/go-tpm-tools/simulator/README.md

 The Microsoft code used here is a actually
-[a fork of the upstream source](https://github.com/josephlr/ms-tpm-20-ref/tree/google), and is included via a git submodule at `simulator/internal/ms-tpm-20-ref`.
-The code is forked primarily to eliminate the need for recursive git submodules.
+[a fork of the upstream source](https://github.com/josephlr/ms-tpm-20-ref/tree/google), and is vendored at `simulator/ms-tpm-20-ref`.
+Building the simulator requires that OpenSSL headers are installed (this is the `libssl-dev` package on Debian).

 ## Debugging